-U.S. Strips Visa From Intl.
-Criminal Court Prosecutor Pursuing War-Crimes Inquiry
+U.S. Strips Visa From World Criminal Court Prosecutor Pursuing War-Crimes Inquiry

 The U.S. has revoked the visa of the International Criminal Court's chief prosecutor, weeks after warning it would take such an action against anyone from the ICC who is investigating allegations that U.S. personnel might have committed war crimes in Afghanistan.